 Camera Mapping Tutorial in Cinema 4D

-I received several photos for the initial design of the Capture Optimism campaign, one of which stood out immediately; a picture of a cute smiling girl.
-Since I wanted to do a camera mapping project again for some time, I couldn't help but starting right away.
-And in your free weekend there is quite some time for fun projects ...
+I received several photos for the initial design of the Capture Optimism campaign, one of which stood out immediately; a picture of a cute girl smiling.
+Since I wanted to do a camera mapping project again for some time, I couldn't help but start right away.
+And in your free weekend, there is quite some time for fun projects ...

 camera Mapping in C4D | What to pay attention to

 First, consider which camera movement you want to make.
 Based on that, you can already estimate fairly well which parts of the photo that you don't see will have to be manipulated.
 Consider, for example, updating the background that is hidden behind your subject.
 Use your stamp tool, healing brush, content-aware fill, or whatever you want.

 Tip: Don't waste time on items that don't show up in your final render.
 For example, I had brushed her feet and shadow away from the beach, but, if you don't see it in the end: don't do it.
 You can also build your layers in Photoshop first very rough, then model your 3D geometry for the projection, and then do the fine-tuning in Photoshop afterward.

 Camera Mapping in C4D | in 5 steps

 Making a camera mapping is already possible with one single photo cutout and a matching 3D shape.
 But to make it more interesting, small extra movements help improve the total experience, for example, by applying deformations due to wind or dynamics.
 Since this tutorial is not about Photoshop, I’ll skip this part and give a few tips at every step.